← Back to blog

 Ranked PvP

-PvP mode has been rebuilt from the ground up.
+PvP mode is entirely new in v2.
 Five-card speed rounds where a wrong answer eliminates you and the fastest perfect run wins.
 A seven-tier ranked ladder from Bronze through Elite tracks your competitive standing across seasons, separate from your research XP.

 Win streaks, match history, and a visible climb through the ranked tiers give competitive players a reason to keep queuing.
-The timeout issues from v1 matchmaking are gone.

 Threat Terminal v2 PvP mode showing ranked tiers, match stats, and season tracking